smacke/ffsubsync/README.md

 ~~~
 brew install ffmpeg
 ~~~
 Next, grab the script.
-It should work with both Python2 and Python3:
+It should work with both Python 2 and Python 3:
 ~~~
 pip install git+https://github.com/smacke/subsync
 ~~~